 • Sweating occurs at least once a week

 • It does not happen when you sleep

-If you think that some or all of these characteristics might apply to you, speak to your GP or dermatologist for support and to discuss your treatment options.
+If you think that some or all of these characteristics might apply to you, speak to your GP or specialist for support and to discuss your options.